yottachen/ruby-introduction/contents/1-introduction.md

 # rbenv

-- use different rubies in a manner that won't mess with your existing ruby install
+- Powerful in development.
-- guarantee that your development environment matches production
+- Rock-solid in production.
-- letting you run multiple different rubies in seperate terminals concurrently
+- One thing well.

 ---